abpframework/abp/docs/en/Modules/cms-kit/Tag-Management.md

 ### MVC UI

-Tag system provides a tag widget to display associated tags of the resource in public websites.
-You can simply place the widget to the like below.
+The tag system provides a tag widget to display associated tags of the resource on public websites.
+You can simply place the widget on a page like below.

 ```csharp
 @await Component.InvokeAsync(typeof(TagViewComponent), new